lizzmedina/JeliBank/README.md

 ## Project Overview
   The application facilitates seamless financial management, allowing users to create pockets, perform deposits and transfers, and access comprehensive account and pocket   details.
 The robust functionality ensures a secure and efficient banking experience.

+## Problem Statement
+  In the realm of financial management, users often encounter challenges when attempting to seamlessly manage their accounts and associated pockets.
+Traditional banking systems may lack the flexibility and user-friendly interfaces necessary for efficient transactions.
+Key issues include:

+* Cumbersome processes for creating and managing pockets.
+* Limited options for transferring funds between accounts and pockets.
+* Lack of a comprehensive overview of account and pocket details.
+* Inefficient deposit procedures.

+## Solution Overview
+  To address these challenges, the JeliBank was developed.
+This application serves as a dynamic and user-centric solution to streamline financial transactions and enhance overall banking experiences.

+### Key features include:

+* Pocket Creation: Intuitive functionality allows users to effortlessly create pockets associated with their accounts, enabling better fund management.
+* Efficient Transfers: The application facilitates swift and secure fund transfers between accounts and pockets, ensuring flexibility in financial operations.
+* Comprehensive Information Retrieval: Users can easily access detailed information about their accounts and associated pockets, promoting transparency and informed decision-making.
+*User-Friendly Deposit Process: Depositing funds into accounts or pockets has been simplified, contributing to a more user-friendly banking experience.

+## How the Program Solves the Problem
+  The JeliBank addresses these challenges through an optimized combination of technology and financial expertise.
+By leveraging the Spring Boot framework, Java, and a well-designed database model, the application provides users with a reliable and efficient platform for managing their financial transactions.

+  The use of RESTful APIs ensures seamless communication between different components of the system, allowing for swift and secure data exchange.
+Additionally, the implementation of user-friendly interfaces and standardized HTTP requests enhances accessibility and usability.

+  Through JeliBank, users can experience a modern and efficient solution to their financial management needs, overcoming the limitations of traditional banking systems.

 ## Diagrams
 ![Diagrama de Entidad-Relación](DER.png)
 ![Diagrama Transaccional del Sistema Bancario](transactionalBankSistem.drawio.png)